pgruetter/sdl-docs/docs/getting-started/get-airports.md

 though you would not get an error at this point if you would have chosen another fileformat, since we don't do anyhting with it yet.

-You can start the same *docker run* command as before and you should see the that both directories ext-airports and ext-departures have new files.
+You can start the same *docker run* command as before and you should see the that both directories stg-airports and stg-departures have new files.
 Notice that since both actions have the same feed, the option *--feed-sel download* executes both of them.

 ## Mess Up the Solution